 Today’s serene islands belie a past filled with intrigue.
 During the French Colonial era, political prisoners were banished to the islands, kept in crowded “tiger cages” in the thick jungles.
 Today, the history of the area can be retraced in the original prison buildings and museums, and the jungles remain thick as ever.

 Like many places in the world, the public’s long aversion to the islands has served to protect much of its natural beauty.
-You won’t find towering skyscrapers or buzzing highways here, nor is it over run with resorts.
-Luxury has only recently arrived to the shores, and is making an effort to blend in with the panoramas of fishing boats and rocky outcroppings in the brilliant waters.
+You won’t find towering skyscrapers or buzzing highways here, nor is it overrun with resorts.
+Luxury Vietnam travel has only recently arrived to the shores, and is making an effort to blend in with the panoramas of fishing boats and rocky outcroppings in the brilliant waters.

 Like in many parts of Southeast Asia, Con Dao is a blend of tradition, nature, and progress, be it ever so slow.
 Here man has adapted to nature over time, and continues to take careful steps into the future.